nfagerlund/eardogger/README.md

     - display login form
     - display signup form
 - If logged in:
-    - Display list of bookmarks
+    - Display list of dogears
     - Display logout button
     - Display bookmarklet install instructions
     - Display create and update forms (maybe??? they're bad ui, but also why not, put them somewhere out of the way.)